henriksod/Fabrik2DArduino/README.md

 Todo
 ------------
 * Implement templates for all methods with default type as single precision float.
 Make calculations work for arbitrary-precision integers and floating point numbers.
 * Add support for 6 DOF with a perpendicular rotating joint between the elbow and the wrist joints.
 Hint: Divide the problem into two IK chains with a rotating "base".
+In essence, attach a Fabrik2D object onto another Fabrik2D object.